cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 A CometBFT node transitions through the following stages: set up, initialization, catch up, and consensus.

-When a node is executed, it first reads its configuration files and *sets up* all its components, including reactors, stores, P2P connections, and RPC services.
+When a node starts executing (for instance, from the CLI with the `start` command), it first reads its configuration files and *sets up* all its components, including reactors, stores, P2P connections, and RPC services.
 Then, the node starts running and turns on all the components.
 At this point we say that the node is *initialized*.
 The mempool reactor is running and the [RPC endpoints](#rpc) are open, allowing the node to [receive](#receive) and process transactions from other nodes and clients.

 The node could start the consensus protocol immediately to reconstruct the block history, but this could take a very long time.
 BlockSync and StateSync are much faster mechanisms to bootstrap the node and reach the latest heights of the chain.
 When a node is performing BlockSync or StateSync, it is in *catch up* mode.
-Once synchronization finishes, the node is ready to fully participate in consensus, so it switches to *consensus* mode, which should never leave unless the node crashes.
+Once synchronization finishes, the node may not necessarily be at the latest height, but it is assumed to be fairly close to it, so the node is ready to fully participate in consensus.
+At this point, it switches to *consensus* mode, which should never leave unless it crashes.

 ### Transaction validation with CheckTx